joinpursuit/AC_4_Web/units/react/lessons/react_todos_2/react_todos_2.md

 ### [Todos v2: Toggle Completed](https://codesandbox.io/s/2pw303631n)

-Let's build on the virst version of our app and add a boolean `completed` property that the user can toggle for each of our todos.
+Let's build on the first version of our app and add a boolean `completed` property that the user can toggle for each of our todos.

 First, let's modify the `newTodo` object that we are creating in the `addTodo` method of the `TodoApp` component: